UnknownX7/Sublime-Starbound-Lua-Syntax/README.md

 This plugin enables syntax highlighting and autocompletion for Starbound Lua in [Sublime Text 2](http://www.sublimetext.com/2) or [Sublime Text 3](http://www.sublimetext.com/3).
 (Sublime Text 3 is HIGHLY recommended!)

 To install this, it is recommended that you use [Package Control](https://packagecontrol.io/installation) to automatically receive the latest updates and make the entire process much simpler.
+This will ensure that you do not need to check this page for updates every time an update is released for Starbound as the API is constantly changing and being added to.

 ### Package Control Installation:
 1. Open Sublime Text and press <kbd>Shift+Ctrl+P</kbd>.